cai-fuqiang/cai-fuqiang.github.io/_posts/smmu/2025-08-15-smmu-operation.md

 The StreamWorld of a translation is determined by the configuration that inserts that translation.
-The StreamWorld of a cached translation is determined from the combination of the Security state of an STE, its STE.Config field, its STE.STRW field, and the corresponding SMMU_(*_)CR2.E2H configuration.
+The StreamWorld of a cached translation is determined from the combination of the **Security state of an STE, its STE.Config field, its STE.STRW field**, and the corresponding SMMU_(*_)CR2.E2H configuration.
 See the STE.STRW field in section 5.2 Stream Table Entry.

 In addition to insertion into a TLB, the StreamWorld affects TLB lookups, and